Charles Sturt: Return to Australia and disappearance and likely death of Henry Bryan

 Sturt returned to Australia in mid-1835 to begin farming on his own 20 km2 of land, granted to him by the New South Wales government on the lower reaches of Ginninderra Creek, near present-day Canberra.
 (Sturt named the property 'Belconnen', a name now applied to the nearby population centre.)
 In 1838 he, with Giles Strangways, a Mr McLeod, and Captain John Finnis, herded cattle overland from Sydney to Adelaide, on the way proving that the Hume and the Murray were the same river.

 In September 1838, Sturt led an expedition to the mouth of the Murray, which settled all dispute as to the suitability of Adelaide for the colony's capital.
 After returning to NSW to settle his affairs, Sturt settled at what is now Grange, South Australia in early 1839; he was appointed Surveyor General of South Australia and a member of the South Australian Legislative Council.
 When the London-appointed Surveyor-General Edward Frome unexpectedly arrived, Sturt had to step down.

 Sturt served briefly as the Registrar-General, but he soon proposed a major expedition into the interior of Australia as a way of restoring his reputation in the colony and London.

-In November–December 1839, Sturt and his wife accompanied the Governor of South Australia George Gawler, Julia Gawler (his daughter), Henry Inman and a support crew on an expedition up the River Murray River, returning to Adelaide overland.
-Julia Gawler, Charlotte Sturt and Charlotte's maidservant accompanied the men, becoming the first white women to travel the Murray.
+In November–December 1839, Sturt and his wife accompanied the Governor of South Australia George Gawler, Julia Gawler (his daughter), Henry Inman and a support crew on an expedition up the Murray River, returning to Adelaide overland; Julia Gawler, Charlotte Sturt and Charlotte's maidservant Eliza Arbuckle became the first white women to travel the Murray.

-Two days late while riding in very hot weather, with their water supply dwindling, both the men and horses were suffering.
+The men of the party headed northwest from the river towards what is now Mount Bryan on 11 December.
+Two days later, while riding in very hot weather with their water supply dwindling, both the men and horses were suffering.
 During the return journey to the river, Henry Bryan's horse was slow, and was lagging behind the main group.
-When a dust storm occurred, Bryan got lost, was separated from his horse, and most likely died.
+When a dust storm occurred, Bryan became lost, was separated from his horse, and most likely died.
 His body was never recovered, although a massive search was conducted over eight days to find him.
-Days later both the Governor and his remainder of the party reached Adelaide on 28 December.

-No trace of Bryan was ever found but, according to one commentator, his horse returned to Adelaide after several months.
+Governor Gawler and the remainder of the party reached Adelaide on 28 December 1839.
+No trace of Bryan was ever found but according to one commentator, his horse returned to Adelaide several months later.

 In September 1841, Sturt chaired a Bench of Magistrates that conducted an official inquiry into the circumstances of the Rufus River massacre.
 The inquiry concluded "that the conduct of Mr. Moorhouse and his party was justifiable, and indeed unavoidable in their circumstances".